ruslanmv/Develop-generative-AI-solutions-with-Azure-OpenAI/README.md

 with their respective url.
 ![](assets/2024-06-12-14-36-23.png)
 ### Adding Indexer
-In this part we should click on inderxers and clcik in add indexer then we choose a  name like `azure-blob-indexer` the index `azure-blob-index` and the datasource the blob `storage4rag` and we click save and then run.
+In this part we should click on indexers and click in add indexer then we choose a  name like `azure-blob-indexer` the index `azure-blob-index` and the datasource the blob `storage4rag` and we click save and then run.
 ![](assets/2024-06-12-09-44-50.png)

+and wait until success.
 ![](assets/2024-06-12-14-17-49.png)

 ### Using Company Data for Travel Recommendations
+To complete the .env file we requiere add additional credentials to our enviroment.
+For different tasks.

 1. **Obtaining the Azure Search API Key:**